palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 #### AI in Cloud-Based Infrastructure for Materials Science {#ai-cloud}

-Cloud platforms and managed services commonly used to scale model training, experiments, and deployment.
+Managed platforms and services that support scalable training, deployment, and orchestration of materials AI pipelines.

 | Platform | Category | Open Source | Primary Use |
 |---------|----------|-------------|-------------|